Fur clothing: History

 The most popular kinds of fur in the 1960s (known as luxury fur) were blond mink, white rabbit, yellow leopard, jaguar or cheetah, black panther, silver striped fox and red fox.
 Cheaper alternatives were pelts of wolf, Persian lamb or muskrat.
 It was common for ladies to wear a matching hat.
 In the 1950s, a must-have type of fur was the mutation fur (naturally nuanced colours) and fur trimmings on a coat that were beaver, lamb fur, Astrakhan and mink.

 In 1970, Germany was the world's largest fur market.
 In 1975, the International Fur Trade Federation banned endangered species furs like silk monkey, silky sifaka, ringtailed lemur, golden bamboo lemur, sportive lemur, dwarf lemur, ocelot, margay, cougar, snow leopard, black panther, leopard, jaguar, tiger, cheetah, quoll, numbat, chinchilla, black bear, Sun bear, Moon bear, and polar bear.
 The use of animal skins was brought to light during the 1980s by animal rights organizations while the demand for fur decreased.
 Anti-fur organizations raised awareness of animal welfare issues within the fashion industry.
 Fur farming was banned in Britain in 1999.
-During the twenty-first century, foxes and mink have been bred in captivity with Denmark, Holland and Finland being leaders in mink production.
+During the twenty-first century, foxes and mink have been bred in captivity with Denmark, the Netherlands and Finland being leaders in mink production.
+Fur farming has since been banned in the Netherlands.

 Fur is still worn in cooler climates around the world due to its warmth and durability.
 From the days of early European settlement, up until the development of modern clothing alternatives, fur clothing was popular in Canada during the cold winters.
 The invention of inexpensive synthetic textiles for insulating clothing led to fur clothing falling out of fashion.

 Fur is still used by indigenous people and industrialized societies, due to its availability and superior insulation properties.
 The Inuit peoples of the Arctic relied on fur for most of their clothing, and it also forms a part of traditional clothing in Russia, Ukraine, the former Yugoslavia, Scandinavia, and Japan.

 A number of consumers and designers—notably British fashion designer and outspoken animal rights activist Stella McCartney—reject fur due to moral beliefs against cruelty to animals.